-All the 2004 operational test forms were constructed from items from the Maryland item bank.
-The pool of items available for use in the construction of the 2004 forms included all items that had been administered, calibrated and linked to the operational scale.
-For HSA operational scale was defined in 2002 and included items administered in 2002 and 2003.
-Items administered prior to 2002 were not eligible for selection of the 2004 forms.
-In addition, items flagged for poor fit and items that had been flagged for severe differential item functioning (DIF) against one of the focal groups were excluded from the available item pool (see also Section 5 for more details about these analyses and flagging criteria).
+All the 2005 operational test forms were constructed from items from the Maryland item bank.
+The pool of items available for use in the construction of the 2005 forms included all items that had been administered, calibrated and linked to the operational scale.
+The MHSA operational scale was defined in 2002 and included items administered in 2002 and 2003.
+Items administered prior to 2002 were not eligible for selection of the 2005 forms.
+In addition, items flagged for poor fit and items that had been flagged for severe differential item functioning (DIF) against one of the focal groups were excluded from the available item pool.
+Refer to Section 5 for a more detailed account of these analyses and flagging criteria.

 Each test included a mixture of selected-response (SR), as well as brief and/or extended constructed-response (BCR, ECR) items.
 Algebra/Data Analysis and Geometry also included student produced response (SPR) items.
 Each test form consisted of two sections administered within a single sitting (the two sections were separated by a short break).
 SR and SPR items were worth one score point and were scored against specific keys.
 BCR and ECR items varied in number of score points by content area.
 In Algebra and Geometry BCR items were worth three points and ECR items were worth four points.
-English I BCR items were worth four points and ECR items were worth six points.
+English BCR items were worth three points and ECR items were worth four points.
 The BCR and ECR items for Government were both worth four points and Biology had only BCR items, which were worth four points.
 Rubrics for items can be found at the following locations: